CiscoTestAutomation/getting-started/README.md

-# pyATS User Guide
+# pyATS Getting Started Guide

-This is the pyATS development user guide repository.
+This is the pyATS getting started guide source code

 ## Requirements